Detained Columbia protester asks judge to order his release, says government missed appeal deadline

-In a letter to U.S. District Judge Michael Farbiarz in New Jersey, the lawyers said Khalil has satisfied all the court's requirements, including posting a $1 bond, while the lawyers for the government missed a 9:30 a.m. deadline the judge set Wednesday.
+In a letter to U.S. District Judge Michael Farbiarz in New Jersey, the lawyers said Khalil has satisfied all the court's requirements, including posting a $1 bond, and that the government's lawyers missed a 9:30 a.m. deadline to respond to the judge's Wednesday ruling that Khalil should be freed.

-The lawyers also say the government has declined to provide information about plans for Khalil’s release and hasn't shown any other grounds for his continued detainment other than the reasons Farbiarz has already dismissed.
+The lawyers also say in their letter that the government has declined to provide information about its plans for Khalil’s release and hasn't shown any other grounds for his continued detainment other than the reasons Farbiarz has already dismissed.

 “The deadline has come and gone and Mahmoud Khalil must be released immediately,” his lawyers said in a statement provided by the American Civil Liberties Union, which is among the groups representing him.
 “Anything further is an attempt to prolong his unconstitutional, arbitrary, and cruel detention.”